 “I love the idea of getting all the vitamins and nutrients via greens but as I run the numbers on how much of each vitamin that is contained in the amount of greens in a typical recipe (i.e. one bunch of spinach), it makes me wonder if you can overdose on the fat soluble vitamins like A and K. I know with supplements in the past you had to be mindful but does your body handle vitamins derived from food sources differently?” — Andrew

 This is an excellent question.
-I can see how it might be alarming to see vitamin levels that are extremely high in some green smoothie recipes.
+I can see how it would be alarming to see vitamin levels that are extremely high in some green smoothie recipes.

 Is It Possible To Overdose On Vitamin A From Green Smoothies?

 Pre-formed vitamin A, also known as retinol, is only found in animal-sourced foods (meat, eggs, dairy).
 Plants contain beta-carotene, which your body selectively converts to vitamin A (retinol) based on your body’s vitamin A status.

 If your body requires vitamin A, it will convert beta-carotene.
 Otherwise, it will store beta-carotene in the liver and body fat without converting it to vitamin A.

 It is possible to “overdose” on beta-carotene, however.
 Carotenosis is a harmless condition where your body stores excess beta-carotene in the fat cells in your skin, giving it a yellow or orange hue.